isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ::

     "Dhcp4": {
-       "dhcp-ddns": {
-           "override-client-update": true,
         ...
-       },
+        "ddns-override-client-update": true,
         ...
     }

 The third row in the table above describes the case in which the client requests that no DNS updates be done.
-The parameter, ``override-no-update``, can be used to instruct the server to disregard the client's wishes.
+The parameter, ``ddns-override-no-update``, can be used to instruct the server to disregard the client's wishes.
 When this parameter is true, kea-dhcp4 will generate DDNS update requests to kea-dhcp-ddns even if the client requests that no updates be done.
 The N-S-O flags in the server's